gokuldeepak/expense-manager-js-python-sql/README.md

 Installed Ubuntu 22.04

-Not as a root user but with sudo privelege
+Not as a root user but with sudo privilege
 I'm not using venv as I'm using a Virtual VM only for this project

 sudo apt update